METEO 3 Lesson 5 Images

 Text description of the “precipitation type” radar reflectivity images image.

 The image is a weather map of the northwestern United States, showing precipitation patterns.
-There is a large green mass indicating rain over the Pacific Northwest, including Washington and parts of Oregon.
-The green hues are contrasted with areas of white and pink towards the northern region, suggesting snow.
+There is a large green shaded region over Western Washington State indicating rain over the Pacific Northwest.
+The green hues are contrasted with areas of white and pink to the north, suggesting mixed precipitation and snow.
 The map shows state boundaries but no city labels.
 The northwest coast is outlined by the Pacific Ocean.

 Credit: Penn State Department of Meteorology and Atmospheric Science